|

 depends upon the blade and roller positions (refer to Part 3.4)

-PART 2 CAPABILITIES OF THE MK 7
+CONTENTS PART 2 CAPABILITIES OF THE MK 7 LAMINATOR

 2.1 Use of Laminator